mesos/logstash/README.md

 Please keep in mind that if you start the Logstash app as a Marathon app that this will start a scheduler on one arbitrary slave.
 The scheduler itself will try to start one (only one) executor on each node.
-To scale the application from within marathon makes no sense because only one scheduler per framework is allowed to run and the framework scales itself to all slaves.
+To scale the application from within Marathon makes no sense because only one scheduler per framework is allowed to run and the framework scales itself to all slaves.

 The available DCOS configuration options are documented in [DCOS config.json](https://github.com/triforkse/universe/blob/version-1.x/repo/packages/L/logstash/0/config.json).